vonglasow/atoum-documentation/source/en/cookbooks/receipt.inc.rst

    }

-This method is quick and simple to implement, but it has the disadvantage of having to be repeated in each test class, which is not so maintenable if there is some change in their namespace.
+This method is quick and simple to implement, but it has the disadvantage of having to be repeated in each test class, which is not so maintainable if there is some change in their namespace.
 The alternative is to call the ``atoum\test::setTestNamespace()`` method in the constructor of the test class, in this way:

 .. code-block:: php